jbiason/FlinkSample/README.md

 their event time).
 Once the elements are grouped in their windows, we want them to go to different sinks (stored).

+## WARNING!

+This code is hard to read on purpose; the general idea was to produce a single file that could be read in a sitting.

+On general, I'd move each Function to its own class and simply add the class directly into the function call.
+For example, instead of doing `.process(new ProcessFunction[Metric, Metric]) { blah, blah blah }`, I'd create a class that extends `ProcessFunction` and use that class instead in `new ProcessFunction`.

+The current way is more explicit, but creating classes directly in the pipeline makes it a hell to read.

 ## The layout

 ### Metrics